Niger ruling party candidate Bazoum leads early presidential results | Politics

 Niger ruling party candidate Bazoum leads early presidential results

-The ruling party's presidential candidate in Niger, Mohamed Bazoum, held a large lead in the first partial results from Sunday's election, although his early score was short of the 50% he would need to avoid a second round.
-Based on results published late on Monday by the electoral commission from 23 of 266 voting districts, Bazoum received nearly 40% of the vote, ahead of his nearest challenger, former president Mahamane Ousmane, who had about 16%.
+The ruling party's presidential candidate in Niger, Mohamed Bazoum, held a large lead on Tuesday in partial election results, although his early score was short of the 50% he would need to avoid a second round.

 - READ MORE ON: